 Every year approximately 6 to 8 million pets end up in municipal shelters, animal control facilities and humane societies across the United States (Source: HSUS).
 Typically, these facilities receive hundreds of lost or displaced pets each week, experience overcrowding and have limited resources.
 Some of these facilities have a no-kill policy while others have to make hard decisions.
 Fortunately, most of these facilities are committed to scanning pets upon intake and before disposition and will try to reunite a microchipped pet with its owner.
 When a microchip is detected, the facility will call a pet recovery service to locate the owner and reunite the pet with them.
-The system works; each month thousands of lost or displaced pets across the U.S. are reunited with their owners.
+The system works, each month thousands of lost or displaced pets across the U.S. are reunited with their owners.

-Avid Microchips are about the size of a grain of rice and are typically injected between the shoulder blades with a 12-gauge needle.
-The procedure is similar to receiving routine vaccination through a needle and most pets don’t even react when the microchip is injected.
+Microchips are typically injected between the shoulder blades with a syringe.
+The procedure is similar to receiving a vaccination through a needle and most pets don’t even react when the microchip is injected.
 The microchip provides a safe, permanent form of identification.
 It's like getting a vaccination against being lost!

 "HSUS Pet Overpopulation Estimates."